LWFlouisa/UploadedFairyUpdates/_posts/2020-08-26-desertworldanepicinsumipainting.md

          slashing open.

 Panel 2.
-The young woman is instructing her bodyguard, a young dark skinned woman covered to protect her from the sun, to retrieve flower from the baker in the old city that had once been Neo-Chattanooga.
+The young woman is instructing her bodyguard, a young dark skinned woman covered to protect her from the sun, to retrieve flour from the baker in the old city that had once been Neo-Chattanooga.

 Caption: There was once a slave